OpenINF/openinf-util-types/README.md

 <a name="isMapIterator"></a>

 ## isMapIterator(value) ⇒ <code>boolean</code>
-Determines if value is actually a Map Iterator.
+Determines if value is actually of type `Map Iterator`.

 **Kind**: global function